Forms of Cannabis

 Best for: Anyone who needs immediate relief.

-How it works: Cannabis flower is the time-proven favorite of many habitual consumers.
+How it works: Medical cannabis flower is the time-proven favorite of many patients.
 When you inhale flower, either through a handheld or desktop vaporizer, cannabinoids enter your blood stream directly through your lungs.

 Activation time: Within seconds of inhalation